helldrum/gemini-cli-no-sec/README.md

 ### 3. Compile the Final CLI

 The final step is to bundle the application.
-The build process will automatically use a custom plugin (`esbuild.prompt-patcher.js`) to inject your prompts from `hacked_prompts.js` and apply other patches (like disabling the command substitution security rule).
+The build process will automatically use a custom plugin (`esbuild.prompt-patcher.js`) to inject your prompts from `hacked_prompts.js` and apply other patches.
+This patch also disables the security feature that blocks shell command substitution (`$()`, `<()`, etc.), giving the agent more power.

 ```bash
 npm run bundle
 ```

 The final, customized CLI will be available at `bundle/gemini.js`.

+### Utility Scripts

+To help with customization and auditing, a few utility scripts are available:

+-   **`node generate_prompts.js`**: This script reads the original, hard-coded prompts from the compiled tool and saves them as individual `.txt` files in the `original_prompts/` directory.
+This is useful for seeing the base prompts that you are overriding.

+-   **`node verify_prompts.js <file-to-check.js>`**: This script can be used to verify that a JavaScript module file containing prompts is syntactically correct and to view its contents.
+It's particularly useful for checking your `hacked_prompts.js` file after it has been generated.

+    ```bash
+    # Example: Verify the generated hacked prompts
+    node verify_prompts.js hacked_prompts.js
+    ```

 ---